longmatthew/CPT_S_122_Assignments/Programming_Assignment_5/README.md

 The account class should hold some vectors for name, account balance, account number if the design needed to be reformatted to hold more than one account.

+This code is not permitted for submission of any homework, quiz, test, or any other procedure that requires the testing of a student or peer.